On this page

 In Linguist, choose Tools > AI Translation to open the AI Translation dialog:

-• API Type: choose between Ollama for local Ollama servers or OpenAI Compatible for LM Studio, llama.cpp, or cloud APIs.
+• API Type: choose Ollama for local Ollama servers using Ollama's native API, or OpenAI Compatible for LM Studio, llama.cpp, cloud APIs, or Ollama in OpenAI-compatible mode.

 • API Key: authentication key for cloud APIs (optional for local servers).